MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

-With the rise of data science, however, we may not start with a research question, and instead start with a data set^[Data used in this context are called "found data."].
+With the rise of data science, however, we might not start with a research question, and instead start with a data set^[Data used in this context are called "found data."].
 In this case, the statistical investigation process looks more like the data exploration cycle found in Figure \@ref(fig:data-science-explore) taken from @R4DS.